Dodge WC series: WC-62

 The G-507 Cargo and Personnel Carrier, 1-ton, 6x6 Truck, Dodge (WC-62 w/o Winch) was based on a lengthened WC-51 Weapons Carrier with an extra axle added.
-When the U.S. Army enlarged rifle squads from eight to twelve men, the -ton no longer sufficed, and a 48 in longer 6×6 variant was created that used most of the mechanical parts and some of the sheet metal of the G-502.
+When the U.S. Army enlarged rifle squads from eight to twelve men, the -ton no longer sufficed, and a 48 in longer 6×6 variant was created that used most of the mechanical parts and the whole front sheet metal and cabin of the G-502.
 The G-507 trucks could be driven by all six wheels (6x6) or by the four rear wheels only (6×4).

-A number of components were strengthened in this design, and many of these changes were also incorporated in subsequent ton production.
-Production amounted to 43,224 units total, — 23,092 WC-62 units without winch, and 20,132 WC-63 variants with winch.
+A number of components needed further strengthening in this design, and many of these reinforcements were also incorporated in subsequent -tons production – both making these even more robust, as well as benefiting the spare parts and supply-chain, by keeping the most future parts suitable and interchangeable on the -tons and the 1 1/2-tons.
+Six-wheel drive production amounted to 43,224 units total, — 23,092 WC-62 units without winch, and 20,132 WC-63 variants with winch.
 One prototype was produced as an armored car.

 A total of 6,344 WC-62 and WC-63 cargo trucks were provided to World War II Allies — 4,074 to the Free French forces, 2,123 to British, and 137 units to Brazil.